digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 rolling display of current metered light level and VDU brightness levels.

 ``Semi-automatic ambient-light level adjustment`` periodically adjusts the light-level in proportion to the estimated sunlight for your geolocation.
-Set the current light level by adjusting the ambient-light-level slider.
-Starting from your chosen level, the application will adjust the light-level following a trajectory based on the estimated sunlight.
+Use the ambient-light-level slider to indicate your current lighting condition.
+This establishes a baseline from which the application will periodically reestimate your ambient-light-level in proportion to the estimated sunlight for your location.
-If conditions change, adjust the slider to alter the trajectory.
-The trajectory is plotted in the Light-Metering dialog, along with the estimate of outdoor lux (Eo) and the Daylight-Factor (DF) - the ratio of indoor to outdoor lux.
+If conditions change, adjust the slider to alter the baseline proportion.
+The estimated trajectory is plotted in the *Light-Metering dialog*, along with the *Estimate of outdoor lux* (**Eo**) and the *Daylight-Factor* (**DF**) - the baseline ratio of indoor to outdoor lux.

 ``Fully-automatic ambient-light level adjustment`` requires setting up a hardware lux metering device.
 A metering device may be a serial-device, a UNIX FIFO (named-pipe), or an executable (script or